erikayeah/allfunds-technical-challenge/README.md

 ---

+### Description

 In this project, you will be able to see active news in the **News** view, sort them by creation date, and archive them.

 Then, in the **Archived News** view, you will be able to see previously archived news, sort them by archive date, and then remove them from the app.

-The news are stored and retrieved from a news database in **MongoDB Atlas**.
+The news is stored and retrieved from a news database in **MongoDB Atlas**.

 ---

-### How to POST news
+### How to POST a news item

-Send a POST request to: http://localhost:PORT/news You can use this endpoint with Thunder Client, Postman, or any other API testing tool.
+Send a POST request to: `http://localhost:PORT/news` You can test this endpoint with Thunder Client, Postman, or any other API testing tool.
 Include the following JSON object in the request body:

 ```json